GlassWire

 Step 1: Download Wireshark

-To get started with Wireshark, download the latest version from the official website.
-Wireshark is available for Windows, macOS, and Linux operating systems.
+To install Wireshark, first, download the latest version from the official Wireshark website.
+The download page will offer you a choice of installation packages for different operating systems, including Windows, macOS, and Linux.

 Step 2: Install Wireshark